neoforged/NeoGradle/README.md

 #### Run (Per Run)
 This configuration is used to add dependencies to the runtime of a specific run only, without exposing them to the runtime of other runs.

-#### Mod (Per Run)
-This configuration is used to add dependencies (and their dependencies), straight into the mods folder, without exposing them to the runtime of the run itself, or other runs.

 #### run (Global)
 This configuration is used to add dependencies to the runtime of all runs.

-#### mods (Global)
-This configuration is used to add dependencies (and their dependencies), straight into the mods folder of all runs, without exposing them to the runtime of the runs.

 ### Sourceset Management
 To disable the sourceset management, you can set the following property in your gradle.properties: